department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/vision-care.md

 Yes.
 If you have VA health care benefits, we’ll cover your routine eye exams and preventive vision testing (like testing for glaucoma).

-To schedule an eye exam, talk to your VA primary care provider or contact your nearest VA medical center or clinic. <br>
+**To schedule an eye exam**, talk to your VA primary care provider or contact your nearest VA medical center or clinic. <br>
 [Find a VA medical center near you](/facilities/).

-If you’re a blind or low vision Veteran, you may be able to get more advanced vision care and rehabilitation services. <br>
+**If you’re a blind or low vision Veteran**, you may be able to get more advanced vision care and rehabilitation services. <br>
 [Find out if you qualify for blind and low vision Veteran services](/health-care/about-va-health-care/vision-care/blind-and-low-vision-veterans/).

 </div>